wvigiloliver/worldbank-blog-calcs/README.md

 ## About

-This repository contains a Jupyter notebook with the entire set of formulas and calculations steps featured in the World Bank blog titled ['Demystifying ICP Purchasing Power Parity (PPP) Calculations']().
+This repository contains a Jupyter notebook with the entire set of formulas and calculations steps featured in the World Bank blog titled ['Demystifying ICP Purchasing Power Parity calculations using Python'](https://blogs.worldbank.org/opendata/demystifying-icp-purchasing-power-parity-calculations-using-python).

 ## Requirements